Bambini di Praga: Bambini and Bimbi

 In 1973, cooperation with Czechoslovak Radio was interrupted.
 Kulínský, together with his wife Blanka, continued at the helm of the choir, however, and they rehearsed in a primary school instead, where they remained until the 2002 Prague floods.
 On 1 May 1973, the choir was renamed Bambini di Praga.

 Around 1975, at the age of 16 or 17, Bohumil Kulínský Jr. created a second choir, Bimbi di Praga, composed of the smallest and most talented singers.
 Several well-known musicians have passed through the ranks of the younger choir, including Lenka Dusilová, Martina Čechová, and Jana Boušková.
 In 1977, Kulínský Jr. became the choirmaster of Bambini di Praga.
 His father died in 1988.

 During this time, Blanka Kulínská led Chlapecký sbor Pražského mužského sboru FOK (Boys' Choir of the Prague Men's Choir FOK).
 Some famous names who have performed in the choir include David Koller, Petr Malásek, Jan Čenský, Tomáš Trapl, Martin Kumžák, and Radek Krejčí.

 In 1990, six months after the Velvet Revolution in Czechoslovakia, Blanka Kulínská and Bohumil Kulínský Jr. established a private music school in Prague, Škola sborového zpěvu při Bambini di Praga (Bambini di Praga School of Choral Singing).

 Bohumil Kulínský's conviction and last days of Bambini

 In 2004, Bohumil Kulínský was arrested and charged with numerous acts of sexual abuse of minors, with a final tally of 49 victims between 1984 and 2004.
 On 23 April 2008, he was sentenced to 3 years imprisonment with parole for the sexual abuse of 23 girls, some of whom were as young 15 when the acts took place.
 Kulínský began his sentence, by that point extended to 5.5 years, in January 2009.

 On 28 June 2011, shortly after Bohumil Kulínský's conditional release from prison, Bambini di Praga announced that they would end their activities.

 In September 2018, Kulínský died of kidney failure at the age of 59.
 His mother, Blanka, died in 2022.

+In 2025, Broken Voices, a film directed by Ondřej Provazník and inspired by the real-life Bambini di Praga case, was released.
+It had its world premiere on 6 July, at the 59th Karlovy Vary International Film Festival, where it competed for the Crystal Globe.